Editor’s Note: This blog has been updated to reflect dates and information for 2018.

 “This distinction further recognizes, at a national level, the importance and scale of these marvelous historic properties in our City,” said Mayor Tommy Battle in a news release by the City of Huntsville.
 “These residences help us tell the stories of life in Huntsville from its earliest days in the 1800s.
 We treasure these properties, our visitors love them, and generations to come will be grateful we made the effort to preserve their integrity.”

 These homes saw the beginning stages of Huntsville…even before we became known around the world as the “Rocket City.”
 These tours put a lot in perspective when you compare all the time periods.
 Seeing how far Huntsville has evolved from the antebellum and mill town to a space and tech exploration city today is a history lesson unlike any other.
 It’s informative, educational and relatable when you’re actually walking around on these 200+ year old streets.
 If you feel like you don’t know a lot about the area, I highly recommend experiencing the fall walking tours.
-They are a great place to get to know this community better by visually and auditorily learning about these neighborhoods rather than simply reading about them in a history book.
+You’ll know this community better by experiencing these neighborhoods rather than simply reading about them in a history book.

 In case of inclement weather, tour guides will determine whether or not to continue the tour.
 If the rain is light, the tour will most likely still be on, so bring your umbrellas!
 Registration is not needed because, once again, it’s free!
 Visit huntsville.org/walkingtours for more information.